SebastianOsinski/LetSwiftSlides/LetSwift.md

 ```

 ---
-# Pros
-* All request's configuration in one place - without reading multiple switches
-* It's easy to model similar requests and add new specialized requests
-* Queries can define their return types
-* We were able to extract whole API layer to framework and reused it in other project for the same client

----
 # Cons
 * Lack of namespacing.
 Solution: nested structs
 * It's possible to forget to implement extension for given combination of protocols and compiler won't warn us.
 Solution: unit tests
 * Some code repetition in extensions.
 Solution: extracting building body/parameters dictionaries to static methods or builder

+---
+# Pros
+* All request's configuration in one place - without reading multiple switches
+* It's easy to model similar requests and add new specialized requests
+* Queries can define their return types

+---

+# What we gained?
+* Better way to manage all commands and queries
+* Removed some dirty hacks
+* [UNEXPECTED] We were able to extract whole API layer to framework and reused it in other project for the same client

 ---
 # THANK YOU!